Modern Homes For Sale

 Post Modernism: A term that has come to describe the stylistic developments that depart from the norms of modernism.
 Design directions introducing color, ornament, references to historical styles, and elements that sometimes appear eccentric or disturbing have come into increasing use.
 The Memphis group in furniture and smaller objects display post-modern characteristics.

-Off-the-Grid: When a home is so self-sufficient that one or more public utilities are unneeded 100% of the time, it’s considered off-the-grid.
+Off-the-Grid: When a home is so self-sufficient that one or more public utilities are unneeded 100 percent of the time, it’s considered off-the-grid.
 Dwellings with a freshwater source, an extensive solar or wind energy setup, etc., are most apt to achieve off-the-grid status.

 Papercrete: Made of paper fiber and cement, papercrete is a housing material with great insulating qualities that keeps paper out of the landfill and will lower heating and cooling bills.